 The other day I took my boys to a birthday party for one of their friends.
 It was at a little ninja warrior gym and the boys had a blast!
-Upon entering, we placed our present on the gift table and then they took off to climb and jump on everything in site!
-After an hour or so, we gathered into the party room to sing “Happy Birthday” and eat cupcakes.
-Then the party was over.
+Upon entering, we placed our present on the gift table and then they took off to climb and jump on everything in sight!

-I was a bit surprised that the presents weren’t opened.
-I didn’t necessarily need to see the reaction of the birthday boy’s face when he opened it.
-But it was a really cool rocket launcher so I was anxious to see if he liked it or not.
+I didn’t necessarily need to see the birthday boy’s reaction (although it was a pretty cool rocket launcher, so I was curious), but it did make me wonder… is this becoming a thing now?
 And of course there is the fact I didn’t place a tag on the gift, so I needed to let the parents know who the gift was from.
 Oops!

 There is actually quite the debate on this question of whether or not you have to open gifts at the baby shower.
 Traditionally a baby shower is a time to “shower” the mom-to-be with items she needs for the new baby.